MIDS-scaling-up/v3/week03/lab/LabNoJetson.md

 attempt to configure usb passthrough (https://superuser.com/questions/1648046/how-to-fix-low-webcam-fps-in-vmware-fusion), or use a recorded file from your workstation's web camera.
 If you already use a Linux based workstation, you will just need to install Docker according to your distrubtions instructions.
 Note, we'll assume the use Ubuntu for the rest of the lab.
 - For Windows and Mac workstations, you have created an Ubuntu based virtual machine.
 For Intel based sytems, use https://ubuntu.com/download/desktop and download the LTS version.
 For Apple Silcon based systems, download from here: https://cdimage.ubuntu.com/focal/daily-live/current/.
 Make sure to install the 64-bit ARM image.
 - Your VM will need to have Docker installed, see https://docs.docker.com/engine/install/ubuntu/#install-using-the-repository for details.
+- Pip3 is installed in your VM.
+This can be done via the command  `sudo apt install python3-pip`.
 - USB camera is plugged in and available or use your workstation's integrated camera.
 - A DockerHub account.
 DockerHub will be used as your registry, a place to publish and share images.
 You may register for the account at https://hub.docker.com.
 - Install a SSH server (optiona).
 Run the command `apt update && apt install opensssh-server`.
 This will allow you to ssh into your VM directly from y